 Luckily, plants that don’t attract deer are also unattractive to many other garden visitors.

 Here are some top choices in spring-blooming bulbs that resist deer.

-1. Daffodils are the eye-catching show stoppers that will make your garden a thriving showplace.
+1. Daffodils are eye-catching show stoppers that make your garden a thriving showplace.
 With more than 32,000 types of daffodils to choose from, you can create a beautiful yard, garden, or woodland setting offering a great deal of beauty and variety.

 2. Irises are the classic companion to daffodils.
 Available in a dazzling variety of colors, sizes, and bloom types, these sweet-smelling beauties return yearly and are unattractive to deer.

 (To be completely accurate, irises grow from rhizomes, not bulbs!)

 3. Ground covers are deer resistant, such as grape hyacinth, starflower, windflower, snowdrops, and crocus.
 These pretty choices appear early in the spring, providing a splash of color for you and an early meal offering for pollinators.

 A good mixture offers long-lasting color and a nice understory for taller daffodils.

 4. Star of Bethlehem (Ornithogalum) comes in a ground cover variety (O. umbellatum), but it can be invasive.
 Instead, opt for taller varieties such as Ornithogalum spp., O. nutans, and O. ponticum, which grow tall and stately and provide lovely, deer-resistant blooms.